 - (a) License.
-The operator shall secure and maintain a license from the State of California Department of Social Services. - (b) Outdoor Space.
-The operator shall comply with all State regulations regarding the provision of outdoor space. - (c) Additional requirements for Large family day care homes:
+The operator shall secure and maintain a license from the State of California Department of Social Services. - (b) Outdoor Space. - (1) The outdoor area shall not be located in any required front or street side yard.

-- (1) Residency.
-The operator of a Family Child Care Home shall be a full-time resident of the dwelling unit in which the facility is located. - (2) Facility Separation.
+This area shall be either owned or leased by the applicant and cannot be shared with other property owners unless written permission is granted by the other property owners. - (2) Outdoor play areas shall be secured and screened with a minimum six foot wall or fence, constructed of wood or masonry, and shall achieve at - a.
+Family Day Care Homes.
+The above requirements may be waived for Large family day care Homes if the applicant can demonstrate that there is a public park or other public open area within 500 feet of the day care, the open space is on the same side of the street or across a local street, and there is a defined pedestrian path to the open space. - b.
+Child Care Centers.
+Pursuant to California Code of Regulations, Title 22 (Section 101238.2) Child Day Care Centers shall provide a minimum of 75 square feet of outdoor space for each child over two years old.
+Swimming pools and adjacent pool decking may not count towards meeting this space. - c.
+Exceptions.
+School-age child care programs that are operated on the site of a functioning school ground are exempt from square-footage requirements. - (c) Additional requirements for Large family day care homes - (1) Residency.
+The operator of a Family Child Care Home shall be a full-time resident of the dwelling unit in which the facility is located. - Facility Separation.
 A proposed Family Child Care Home shall not be located closer than 300 feet from the nearest lot line of another large family day care home or adult day care facility, respectively, for which a Discretionary Permit has already been issued and is in effect.
-However, the Director may allow the proposed large family day care home or adult day care facility to be located closer than 300 feet if it is determined that such closer location will shall not have an adverse effect on surrounding properties or on vehicular or pedestrian safety in the area. - (3) When there is an assistant provider in the home, the maximum number of children cared for in a Large Family day care home, including children under age ten (10) who live in the home, and the assistant provider's children under age ten (10), is either: - a.
-Twelve children, no more than four (4) of whom may be infants, or - b.
-Up to fourteen (14) children when one child is at least six (6) years of age and one child is enrolled in and attending kindergarten or elementary school, and no more than three (3) infants are in care.
+However, the Director may allow the proposed large family day care home or adult day care facility to be located closer than 300 feet if it is determined that such closer location will shall not have an adverse effect on surrounding properties or on vehicular or pedestrian safety in the area.

+- (3) When there is an assistant provider in the home, the maximum number of children cared for in a Large Family day care home, including children under age 10 who live in the home, and the assistant provider's children under age 10, is either: - a.
+Twelve children, no more than four of whom may be infants, or - b.
+Up to 14 children when one child is at least six years of age and one child is enrolled in and attending kindergarten or elementary school, and no more than three infants are in care.
 Parent notification and property owner consent must shall be on file. - (d) Standards for Ancillary Day Care Centers.
 A day care facility that is ancillary to a larger use such as a place of employment, a religious assembly facility, an health club, etc. shall be subject to compliance with the regulations found under California Health and Safety Code 1596, as may be amended.

 Sec.
 7-9-100. - Community Gardens.
+(NEW)